 Many early starters are those who have simply bolted on existing tech to a successful dating app.
 French-born dating service Once seeks to match you using real-life human matchmakers and also has a Heartbeat feature, which monitors your pulse response to every suggested match using your Fitbit.

 Each Once user receives a bespoke dating match every day at exactly 12pm.
-The app then records lurches in your heartbeat and forms a chart comparison which details which people made your heart sing the loudest, enabling Once to offer you better matches in the future.
+The app then records lurches in your heartbeat and forms a chart comparison.
+This details which people made your heart sing the loudest, enabling Once to offer you better matches in the future.

 The data aims to give a better feel for love than simply a "yes" or a "no" - instead plotting a course which can show the exact peak difference between an, "Okay, I'm interested," and an "Oh yes please!" bpm.